Dildarnagar Kamsar: After the early settlement

-In Kam Dev's or Rao Dalpat's family, one of his fourth-generation grandsons, named Raja Narhar Dev Rao, was influenced by Islam and became a Muslim in 1542 keeping his name Raja Narhar Khan.
+In Kam Dev's or Rao Dalpat's family, one of his fourth-generation grandsons, named Raja Narhar Dev Rao, was converted to Islam and became a Muslim in 1542 keeping his name Raja Narhar Khan.
 He was the eldest and most responsible member of his family and was entrusted with the management of the jagir and Sarkar of the region, which elevated him to the status of a nobleman.
 His father, Puranmal Rao Sakarwar, had seven sons, of whom Narhar was the eldest.
 However, after Narhar's mother's death, Puranmal married two other women after coming to Ghazipur and had six more sons.
 As a result, Narhar was neglected from his childhood, and due to disputes, he did not get along with his stepmothers.

 The legend says that Narhar and his wife were childless.
 One day, while his wife was sitting sadly on the veranda of her house, she saw a Sufi saint named Makhdoom Syed Shah Junaid Qadri.
 The saint asked for rotis (flatbreads) and inquired about her problem.
 After hearing about their childlessness, she gave him five rotis, and he blessed them with the gift of five children.
 His prayer and blessing worked, and they later had five sons in the 1540s, named Jahangir Khan, Barbal Khan, Baran Khan, Usman Khan, and Khan Jahan Khan.
 They witnessed many other miracles performed by the Sufi saint, which inspired them to explore Islam.